Tes3awy/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

-# Compile OpenCV 3.1.0 + OpenCV Contrib for Python on Raspberry Pi 2 Model B
+# Compile OpenCV 3.2.0 + OpenCV Contrib for Python on Raspberry Pi

 # Step 1:

 	$ sudo apt-get update
 	$ sudo apt-get upgrade
 	$ sudo rpi-update (can be skipped, but recommended) (don't do it if you will use the RPI cam as recommended by official 			  RPI Website)
 	$ sudo reboot now

 # Step 2: